Tile filters allow you to compress and encrypt attribute and dimension data for your arrays.

 However, since TileDB Cloud has a free tier, we strongly recommend that you sign up and run everything there, as that requires no installations or deployment.

 This tutorial describes how to use tile filters for attributes and dimensions.
 Two types of unique filters exist in TileDB: compression and encryption.
-For tutorials on each, visit Compression and Encryption tutorials.
+For tutorials on each, visit the Compress Array Data and Encrypt an Array with an AES-256-GCM Key tutorials.
 This tutorial is very similar to the one on compression.
 For more information on all the supported tiled filters, visit the Key Concepts: Tile Filters section.

 First, import the necessary libraries, set the array URI (that is, its path, which in this tutorial will be on local storage), and delete any previously created arrays with the same name.